Victim Offender Dialogue FAQs for SURVIVORS

 What about a family member who sexually victimized us for a number of years?

-Incest survivors and others betrayed and violated by family members or trusted friends or mentors wrestle with some of the most intensely complicated and conflicting feelings of all.
-And in some cases, in addition to all the pain of the betrayals and violations themselves, many offenders vigorously deny ever having done anything wrong – which deepens the wounds.
+Incest survivors and others betrayed or violated by fathers, mothers, siblings, cousins, grandparents, or other family members or trusted friends or mentors wrestle with some of the most intensely complicated and conflicting feelings of all.
+And in some cases, in addition to all the pain of the betrayals and violations themselves, many of these offenders minimize or vigorously deny ever having done anything wrong — which deepens the wounds.
 Because VOD requires that the offender admit to his/her role and responsibility in the crime or violation, these cases are sometimes confronted with enormous challenges.
-But there are also times when the survivor only wants to speak her/his truth to the offender, whether or not he or she admits to the violations, and sometimes this is possible.
-In any case, a properly trained facilitator can often help the survivor in such situations – even if only to come to the final conclusion that the offender may never find the courage to admit to the harms he or she caused.
+But there are also times when the survivor only wants to speak her/his truth to the offender, whether or not he or she admits to the violations, and occasionally, in such cases of denial, VOD may be possible.
+In any case, a properly trained facilitator can often help the survivor in such situations — even if only to come to the final conclusion that the offender may never find the courage to admit to the harms he or she caused.

 What about cases where the offender is on Death Row?